-The city contracts with Vector Disease Control International (VDCI) for seasonal mosquito control.
-The services include: survey/mapping services of larval breeding sites, mosquito breeding site inspection and larviciding services (spraying), and adult mosquito trapping.
+The City contracts with Vector Disease Control International (VDCI) for seasonal mosquito control.
+The services include: survey/mapping services of larval breeding sites, mosquito breeding site inspection and larvicide services (spraying), and adult mosquito trapping.

 MosquitoLine (877) 276-4306

-- Reports concerning mosquito annoyance areas, to be placed on a no spray or opt-out process for no spraying in front on your home
+- Reports concerning mosquito annoyance areas, to be placed on a no spray or opt-out process for no spraying in front of your home

 - Request notification when spraying will be done